Referral marketing: Advantages

-There are multiple advantages for referral programs.
+There are multiple advantages to referral programs.
 Typically, referral customers are better matched due to the existing customer knowing both parties and able to determine the benefits to the potential new customer; given the product or service is useful to the referrer, the prospect has a higher chance of also finding it useful.
 This brings higher value customers to the company or authority at a lower cost.

 With a referral from a close tie, there are implications on the referrer's reputation if the product or service is not well-received, given the higher value placed on a personal recommendation rather than an advertisement.
 Thus, it is in the referrer's best interest to recommend a product or service that is not only useful to the potential prospect but also something that they themselves have used.

 Literature has determined that the customer value and contribution derived from referral programs are higher for a firm than those sourced from other means.

 They can also serve as a tool to measure the health of customer satisfaction.
 High-performing referral programs or a high magnitude of referrers may indicate high customer satisfaction and vice versa.

 Referral programs can help establish long-term relations with customers by matching customer motivations and expectations with referring new customers.
 This way, referral programs can also be regarded as a tool for retaining existing customers.

 Disadvantages

 The referrer may not be impartial if compensation is based on the prospect joining the customer, not just for the referral.
 Incentives can place an ulterior motive on the referrer's end, which can introduce a drive to 'sell' referrals in order to receive compensation.
 This can result in uncertainty from the referred customer, and reduce trust in both the existing customer and company regardless of the product or service sold.
 This does not happen with pure WOM given that there are no incentives given to referrers by a company to recommend.

-A large majority of referral marketing programs will compensate regardless of longevity or quality of the new customer; this creates a moral hazard favoring opportunists and potentially harms the genuineness of the recommendations.
+A large majority of referral marketing programs will compensate regardless of the longevity or quality of the new customer; this creates a moral hazard favoring opportunists and potentially harms the genuineness of the recommendations.
 Referrers can spread referrals to a wide audience, either offline or online, and introduce low quality customers to the business with no consequence.
 However, this abuse is offset by the benefits of the referral marketing program and companies should still consider the implementation.
 Depending on the size of the reward, referrers may also knowingly recommend to their network a poor service or product.

 Referral programs are not free and have operational costs to acquire new customers.
 Administrative costs, software with databases to recognize and trace purchasers, advertisement campaigns and incentive costs are just some of these.

+It does require additional time and resources to set up and manage on a day to day basis.